Michigan Economic Development Corporation

 -----------------------

-Best Practice 1 (Plans & Engagement) evaluates community planning and how a community’s redevelopment vision is embedded in the master plan, capital improvements plan, and downtown plan or corridor plan(s).
+Best Practice 1 (Plans & Engagement) evaluates community planning and how a community’s redevelopment vision is embedded in the master plan, capital improvements plan, and downtown plan and/or corridor plan(s).
 It also assesses how a community identifies its stakeholders and engages them, not only during planning processes, but on a continual basis.

 1.1 | Master Plans